-Your breasts will leak milk in between feedings and anytime that you have gone a few hours between a feeding.
-It is also normal to have your milk leak if you hear a baby crying or its near the time your baby would normally feed.
+Your breasts will leak milk in between feedings and anytime you have gone a few hours between a feeding.
+It is also normal to have your milk leak if you hear a baby crying or if it's near the time your baby would normally feed.
 The pads will need to be changed frequently if they are wet.
 This will protect your nipples from getting sore or growing yeast.
 Sometimes you will even leak through them.

 You will also want to keep your nipples are dry as possible.
-If they become irritated you can use your own breast milk or use Lanolin.
+If they become irritated, you can use your own breast milk or use Lanolin.
 This will protect your nipples and help prevent cracking.

 Reusable Nursing Pads

 Want to save money and be environmentally friendly?
 If so, you can purchase reusable breast pads.
 Most of the reusable ones are made up of a cotton fabric.
-Some of them come with an anti-slip layer, which prevents the breast pad from moving.
+Some of them come with an anti-slip layer, which prevents the pad from moving.

-The only down side is the initial cost.
+The only downside is the initial cost.